Sat 20 Jul

-Listed below are some of the points you, the competitor must address when preparing a car for racing.
-They are a guide only and do not form a complete list of the MSA regulations.
+Listed below are some of the points you, the competitor, must address when preparing a car for racing.
+They are a guide only and do not form a complete list of the Motorsport UK regulations.

 Roll cage - the roll cage must be constructed to the exact details found in the Motorsport UK Yearbook.
-Padding should also be fitted in any area where the drivers head may come in contact with the system.
+Padding should also be fitted in any area where the driver’s head may come in contact with the cage.
 The protection will only be approved by scrutineers if the car attachment areas are also of sound construction

 Sunroofs - if your car has a sunroof then this will need to be removed and replaced with a steel plate that is welded onto the roof.

 Cut-off switch - an external electrical cut-off switch must be fitted to the vehicle.
 The switch must be clearly marked and stop ALL electrical circuits when operated (this includes the alternator).